CheckResearch/journalspopetsBackesMS16_Experiment_01/README.md

 6. Comparison of results
 ## Results

 Reproduced and original values are similar, due to longer runtime of MATor2 only a part of the complete time span could be analysed.
-Again, for a detailed description of the results including graphs and a comparison with the original results, please have a look at Section 5.2 of my bachelor thesis.
+Again, for a detailed description of the results, including graphs and a comparison with the original results, please have a look at Section 5.2 of my bachelor thesis.